 Develop in-depth VDD processes with Vanta

 Vanta is an end-to-end trust management platform that helps organizations of all sizes automate compliance, manage risk, and prove trust.
-With Vanta's Vendor Risk Management solution, you can automate VDD and other VRM processes.
+With Vanta's Vendor Risk Management Platform, you can automate VDD and other VRM processes.
 The platform comes with built-in content—like risk scenarios and checklists— to help you design a tailored VDD workflow.
 Here are some features loved by VRM teams:

 • Automated vendor discovery (which also helps you uncover shadow IT)